 The United States and North Carolina Constitutions both guarantee that individual freedoms must be protected in our country.
 Those freedoms consist of, but are not limited to, free speech, association and religion.
 Moreover, the UNC System Office mandates that all 17 of its constituent institutions must comply with these laws and its policy.
-As a result, Appalachian State University (University) is committed to upholding and protecting these freedoms.
+As a result, Appalachian State University is committed to upholding and protecting these freedoms.

-Consequently, University departments and organizations frequently engage in meaningful dialogue on freedom of speech throughout each academic year.
+Consequently, university departments and organizations frequently engage in meaningful dialogue on freedom of speech throughout each academic year.
 These take the form of classroom discussions, programs and events like Constitution Day in which students, faculty, staff and visitors honor and often debate First Amendment topics.

 Freedom of Speech Resolution